-The fuse holder is located on the rear panel (see Figure 1).
+The fuse holder is located on the rear panel.
 To install a fuse, first disconnect the Ohmmeter's power cord.
 Insert one end of the fuse into the fuse cap.
 Insert the fuse cap into the fuse holder.
 With a small flathead screwdriver, push in on the fuse cap and rotate it clockwise.